 Only those manuscripts which are original, have not been published elsewhere, and are not currently being considered for inclusion in another publication will be considered for publication in Fertility and Sterility®.
 Authors are advised to keep a copy of all manuscripts submitted.

 All manuscripts will be evaluated by peer reviewers who will remain anonymous.
-These peer reviewers may or may not be the reviewers suggested by the author, and selection of the peer reviewers is at the sole discretion of the Fertility and Sterility® editors.
+Selection of the peer reviewers is at the sole discretion of the Fertility and Sterility® editors.
 The editors and reviewers do not disclose any information about a manuscript or its review.
 If revisions are required, authors are asked to return the revised manuscripts within 40 days for the first revision, and within 30 days for any subsequent revisions.
 Please notify the editorial office if additional time is needed or if you choose not to submit a revision.

 Authors are strongly encouraged to limit article length to 3,500 words for effective and efficient communication.
 If substantial merit would be gained from increasing the number of words in an article, longer submissions may be considered for publication.
 A combined maximum of 4 total figures and tables is allowed for the print version.
 Article length does not include the running title, title page, capsule, abstract, or references.If you wish, you may include expanded discussion of the materials and methods section, or additional figures or tables, as supplemental material.
 This supplemental material will be published in the online version only, and will be referenced in the print version.
 Please indicate in your cover letter which sections are intended to be supplemental material.
 Title any supplemental figures or tables as “Supplemental figure 1,” and so on.
 Reviews

-Original video articles are peer-reviewed and, if accepted, are indexed and citable.
-Authors should submit a cover letter, title page, structured abstract, and reference list (submit the title page, abstract, and references as the “Manuscript”) through the Elsevier Editorial System (EES) website for this journal (http://ees.elsevier.com/fns.
-Specifics regarding preparation of a video article can be found at http://fertstertforum.com/video-article-instructions.
+Authors should submit a cover letter, title page, structured abstract, and reference list (submit the title page, abstract, and references as the “Manuscript”) through the Elsevier Editorial System (EES) website for this journal (http://ees.elsevier.com/fns).
 The video itself should be submitted to a Dropbox file.
-The submitting author will receive an invitation to the Dropbox after the manuscript has been submitted through EES.
+The corresponding author will receive an invitation to the Dropbox after the manuscript has been submitted through EES.

 Supplements are paginated like a regular journal issue and consist of peer-reviewed original research.
 The cover is clearly identified with the volume and number, and the articles can be cited.
 Monographs are not peer-reviewed, are not identified as part of the regular journal, are not paginated, and cannot be cited.
 Compilations are previously published journal articles with an index indicating where each article was published.
 All requests for publication of monographs, supplements, or compilations should be referred to the Publications Committee.